 I can’t say I have experienced everything, because every day is a new day and something different could potentially happen.
 The daily routine is quite monotonous, your force (or dispatch) trains from the end of the lines and TM or terminal zones, you monitor those trains you have responsibility for as they move through the system.
 Any problem, question or issue that arises, you must take care of.
 This could be something as simple as a passenger inquiry to a route through an interlocking that did not request.
 It could also include a train stopped because of smoke (usually from the train’s brakes) or other issues that require coordination between the train operator, tango (our maintenance supervisor) and the train controller.
 Sometimes even “routine” problems can turn into major delays.

 I write this today, because over the last 8 years since first starting my inquiry into BART and the train controller position I have had 3 train controller candidates mention using the information they have found on T6F.
 Somewhat surprising to be honest, but hopefully it has allowed them to get information regarding the long and strenuous process.
-Unfortunately out of the last 11 candidates from outside BA, only 1 has been certified.
+As of this writing, unfortunately out of the last 11 candidates from outside BA, only 1 has been certified.
 Not a very good track record at all.
 Granted the information contained in countless posts on my site would not have saved many of these individuals.
 Some, because of the process weren’t qualified, as was evident early in their training.
 Others didn’t have the commitment to the training, which is long and stressful.
 I can’t stress enough the time and effort you, as a candidate must make in order to be successful.

 I can be honest now, I did not apply myself 100% during training.
 If I did, I probably would have certified earlier, as it was I was about a month after the other two candidates I trained with.
 I can still remember training like it was yesterday, sitting on the console with stress related sweat ringing the armpits of my shirts.
 This was EVERY DAY!
 I was talking to myself about what I was missing or what I should be doing, because there is always something you could be doing if nothing is going on.

-Yet, if you can deal with the stress and BS you are put through as a trainee (and you are liked by your peers) then you have a leg up on training.
+Yet, if you can deal with the stress you are put through as a trainee (and you are liked by your peers) then you have a leg up on training.
 Never take anything said to you personal, if you don’t have a thick skin you might think twice about accepting the training offer.
 I have seen it too many times, where there is conflict between student and OJI based on what is being said.
 I can still recall having a hard time with one instructor, who was and still is a great guy.
 On the console he was in his training mode (former Air Force) and he was a ball buster.
 Off the console, on break away from work, you could talk to a nicer guy.
 Even to this day, I cite him as an example to trainees.

 The job is rewarding and much better than what I came from.
 Even now, the airlines continue to struggle (yes, even United…err…Continental, whatever the hell they want to call it).
 I still know I made the right decision to leave after 12 years and find BART.
 If you are interested, read through the pages of information I have regarding the hiring process, it’s long and involved and some of the most stressful (mentally) training you will face.
 Once certified, you can relax, start learning the job and making a name and reputation for yourself.